 - Due to innovations in offenses, the WCO has also been implemented for shotgun-based offenses.

-- The WCO can be installed at a lower level of football with 10-15 core pass plays and 5-6 core running plays
+- The WCO can be installed at a lower level of football with 10-15 core pass plays and 5-6 core running plays.

 - His philosophy is in NFL offenses today

-Air Coryell System
+Air Coryell Play Call System

 All the in-breaking routes are labeled with even numbers.
 Odd numbers are for out-breaking routes.
-Coaches may change the numbers to mean the opposite or add 0’s to the end to add more complex routes (Example: 20 may be a whip route).
+Coaches may change the numbers to mean the opposite and add 0’s to the end to add more complex routes (Example: 20 may be a whip route).

-An extremely simple play call in the Coryell system would be “Trips Left, Slippy 951 Fade”.
+A straightforward play call in the Coryell system would be “Trips Left, Slippy 951 Fade”.
 Breaking down the play call:

 Trips Left – This identifies the formation – 3 receivers spaced evenly apart from each other.